Location, Location, Location!

 The Massachusetts Audubon Society also runs the Habitat Education Center and Wildlife Sanctuary, which includes 2.5 miles of trails.

-Belmont High School was just named number 100 on US News list of top public high schools, something that the town is very proud of.
+Belmont High School was just named number 7 on the 2019 NICHE.com top public high schools in Massachusetts, something that the town is very proud of.
 Leading up to the high school, the town also has four high-achieving elementary schools, one middle school and a town wide preschool, as well as the renowned private schools Belmont Day School and Belmont Hill School.
 Visit the Belmont Public Schools’ website for more information or click on the links below for more about each school.

 - Burbank Elementary